News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 The BFI ‘2022’ report: ‘BFI is committed to ensuring that the cinema experience is open to all, especially to disabled audiences ... we have placed diversity and inclusion at the heart of our objectives ... clearly a moral imperative for society generally ... work with partners to ensure that all audiences have the opportunity to enjoy film ... .
 Film has the power to engage all sections of society ...
 Inequality in access to culture is bad for business and bad for society'

-In 2013, the UK cinema industry tested three 'personal' caption solutions (Sony glasses and Dolby & USL displays).
+In 2013, the UK cinema industry tested three 'personal' subtitles/captions solutions (Sony glasses and Dolby & USL displays).
 The product considered most suitable for the industry (glasses), was also the most expensive (at around £1,000 per unit).
 In late 2014, Sony reduced costs by around 25%, and the UKCA began to consider plans for a controlled ‘real life’ pilot.
 But in 2015, after four years development and UK sales efforts, Sony decided to withdraw the product from UK/Euro markets.
 Its press releases stated: ‘Sony recognises inclusion as essential, but is also aware of the need for a more robust and commercially viable solution for our customer’s needs.’

-Accurate, targeted listings of accessible screenings should be an integral part of any caption solution company's sales strategy.
+Accurate, targeted listings of accessible screenings should be an integral part of any subtitles/captions solution company's sales strategy.
 Market the BENEFITS of the product, rather than the product itself, directly to the target audience - film fans with hearing loss.

 YourLocalCinema aims to work closely with groups representing older people and community cinemas nationwide to help welcome our ageing society back to the cinema that they enjoyed earlier in life.
 To help them socialise and meet new (and old) friends.
 Watching a film and chatting about issues afterwards can be a useful sociable activity.